Frequently Asked Questions: 2013 Recreational Gulf Gag Grouper Season Changes

 What is the recreational harvest season for gag grouper in Gulf federal waters (beyond 9 miles from shore)?

-The 2013 federal recreational season for gag grouper in Gulf waters has not been finalized.
-The proposed season will start July 1 and end when the annual catch target is expected to be met.
-This end date has not been calculated, but is currently expected to be somewhere between Nov.
-11 and Dec.
-3. This season provides the greatest number of fishing days without disrupting the rebuilding plan.
-So long as the annual catch target is not exceeded, the proposed 2013 season could be more than a month longer than the 2012 federal season, which started July 1 and ended Oct.
+The 2013 federal recreational season for gag grouper in Gulf waters is July 1 through Dec.
+2. This season provides the greatest number of fishing days without disrupting the rebuilding plan.
+This is more than a month longer than the 2012 federal season, which started July 1 and ended Oct.
 31. This is because the annual catch targets for gag are scheduled to increase as the stock rebuilds.

 How was the 2013 federal season chosen?